CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Resources/GroupAssignmentOutline.md

 ### Designing Assignments and Methods

 Over the course of Week Two you will work in your groups/pairs to take the research question(s) and datasets you identified in Week One and develop a "prototype" of your course assignment or research agenda.
-On Friday each group/pair will give a short presention about their "prototype" and the process of making it.
+On Friday each group/pair will give a short presentation about their "prototype" and the process of making it.

 The goal here is to apply some of the concepts and methods you have learned in the past two weeks to your group's topic.